SibonisoNdlovu/React-Love-Calculator/README.md

 cd client - Please be sure you in the client dir.

-npm install - Its important to install node modules
+npm install -g - Its important to install node modules

 npm run start -- this will concurrently run the server and client-side